Offenburg Reserve Ketchup (Heinz Copycat)

 ***I use the juicer attachment for the KitchenAid Mixer and run my tomatoes through it.
 Once you have juiced all your tomatoes you can run the scraps through to get the extra juice out of them.

-2. Simmering: Once it is mixed add this to you simmering ketchup and whisk.
-Bring the mixture to a boil, then reduce the heat to low and let it simmer uncovered.
+2. Simmering: Once the mixture has started boiling reduce the heat to low and let it simmer uncovered.
 Stir occasionally to prevent sticking, and cook until the mixture has thickened, anywhere from 1 -3 hours depending on your desired level of thickness.

 4. Final Adjustments: Taste your ketchup and adjust the seasoning as necessary.
 You might want to add more salt, sugar, or vinegar depending on your preference.